 While many cyclists retreat indoors during cold-weather months to train, the diehards still love letting the blustery winds and near-freezing temperatures rip across their face as they tackle a long climb.

-Of course, those cyclists understand they need the proper gear to make those rides a reality, and that includes a cycling balaclavas to keep their head warm.
+Of course, those cyclists understand they need the proper gear to make those rides a reality, and that includes cycling balaclavas to keep their heads warm.

 Finding that perfect cycling balaclava isn’t easy though with so many options on the market.
-So, we’ve compiled some of the best out there today to help you make the best possible purchase.
+To make things a little easier, I’ve compiled some of most popular ones out there on this page.

 Use this short guide to make the best possible decision.

 When it comes to sizing up your balaclava, there’s not much to worry about.
 Pretty much every balaclava is one size fits all.

 So, if you have a bigger or smaller head, you could have some issues with sizing.

 The Gore Wear Windstopper Balaclava, for instance, runs small, according to several cyclists who have purchased it.
 That’s not necessarily a bad thing, though.
 A tighter-fitting balaclava can keep your face warmer and it shouldn’t move around on you while riding.

 In terms of coverage, the opening around your nose and eyes is what’s going to vary the most.